Funding opportunity

 • appropriate RTSG

-If you are using the UKRI published rates then you should use the 2022 to 2023 rates without any allowance for inflation over the lifetime of the grant.
+If you are using the UKRI published rates then you should use the 2023 to 2024 rates without any allowance for inflation over the lifetime of the grant.

-For more information on costs, read the additional information guidance (PDF, 176KB).
+For more information on allowable costs, read the supplementary information in the ‘Supporting documents’ section of this page.

 Equipment